 The primary objective of any content marketing plan is to get people to read the content and have them visit your website.

 You want people to read your posts, enjoy what you write about, and share your work with their friends and family.

 But how do you get people to discover your artist blog so they can read your content?

-The answer is to optimize your blog posts with keywords that your target audience is searching for in Google’s search.
+The answer is to optimize your blog posts with keywords your target audience is searching for in Google’s search.

 The first way is to guess what your potential buyers are searching for online.

 From experience, I must tell you that this strategy does not work.